onlyquake/xonotic-wiki/overkill-tutorial.md

 ### When starting to move:

 Dodging Overkill's defining feature.
-Most people notice that quickly pressing a movement key twice dodges in that direction.
-When starting to move this can be used to quickly gain a little extra tempo by pressing `forward` twice.
-Remember to bunnyhop or else you lose your just gained speed instantly.
-(Press W, W, then space - don't press space before the first W or it won't work)
+When you want to start moving, **quickly press forward twice**.
+Must be followed by bunny hopping or you lose your speed as soon as you touch the floor.
+(Press forward, forward, *then* hold space - don't press space before the first W or it won't work)

+You should do this **every time after spawning** because this is the fastest way to start moving.
+Don't underestimate this.
+You'll be several times faster than normally.

 ### Wall-dodging

-Dodging does not only apply to starting a movement, but can be used on every (more or less) even surface next to you.
+Dodging does not only apply to starting a movement, but can be used on every (more or less) smooth surface next to you.
 For example you can bunnyhop alongside a wall and press the `forward` key in quick succession to gain more speed.
 You can do this multiple times with only a short cooldown time.
 You can reach very high speeds using wall dodging, good maps to try this out are [Tarx](Maps#tarx) and [Equinox](Maps#equinox).

 The fastest way to accelerate is a combination of both wall-dodging and blastering.
 This has to be timed well to gain the most acceleration.